-- Temporary Suspension of Accreditation
+Temporary Suspension of Accreditation

-Temporary suspension of accreditation is awarded when an accreditation Visit

-Team is convinced that a program has failed to adequately prepare for an accreditation visit.
+Temporary suspension of accreditation is awarded when an accreditation Visit Team is convinced that a program has failed to adequately prepare for an accreditation visit.
 In order to support its decision, the accreditation Visit Team must prepare and provide the program a list of deficiencies that must be rectified before the next visit.
 The accreditation visit may be rescheduled at a proper time in the future when the program is convinced that the deficiency has been rectified and the program is adequately prepared for an accreditation visit.
+The rescheduled accreditation visit must be made within one (1) year from the day the term is awarded.

+Rejection of Accreditation

-The rescheduled accreditation visit must be made within one (1) year from the day the term is awarded. - Rejection/Revocation of Accreditation The accreditation visit may be terminated and a rejection/revocation of accreditation may be awarded, when the Visit Team finds during the visit that condition(s)/criteria do not comply with the KAAB C&P, there exist irrevocable deficiencies, and/or when the program fails to submit its APR within the required period.
+The accreditation visit may be terminated and a rejection of accreditation may be awarded, when the Visit Team finds during the visit that condition(s)/criteria do not comply with the KAAB C&P, there exist irrevocable deficiencies, and/or when the program fails to submit its APR within the required period.
+New application for accreditation may not be submitted within minimum of 2 years since last review.